afuh/rick-and-morty-api-node/README.md

 ```

 ### Get endpoints
-`getEndpoints()`: This method will response with the available resouces, you can use it to ping the server status.
+`getEndpoints()`: This method will respond with the available resources, you can use it to ping the server status.

 ## Support
 [Help to maintain The Rick and Morty API's infrastructure](https://rickandmortyapi.com/help-us).